Planning-Inspectorate/appeal-planning-decision/README.md

 # Appeal Planning Decision

-Monorepo for all PINS Appeal planning decision services and infrastructure
+Monorepo for all PINS Appeal planning decision services.

+> Note: some documentation also lives in [docs](./docs).

 ## TL;DR